ltshifty/LtShifty_F16_SimPit/README.md

 # LtShifty_F16_SimPit
 Here are my design files for my F16 SimPit.
 These are only for the electronics panels, the frame for the Pit was purchased from Tejay, please contact me and I will happily forward his details to you.

-They are provided free of charge strictyly for non-commercial use, if you would like to use these for a commercial venture please get in touch and we can discuss.
+They are provided free of charge strictly for non-commercial use, if you would like to use these for a commercial venture please get in touch and we can discuss.

 All reference images are kindly provided with permission by https://xflight.de, all copright of these images remain solely that of xflight.de.